beeautoscript/awsec2watchdog/README.md

 # AWS EC2 Watchdog

-This application is built using Flask,SQLAlchemy,Bootstrap and Javascript
+Powered by Flask, SQLAlchemy, Bootstrap and Javascript